GetVerifications

-This will pull all verifications related to a record for the date range or sliding time provided in the invoked function parameters.
+The GetVerifications function will retrieve verifications related to a record data based on the parameters provided.
 That being the case There can be more than one row per record as there can be multiple verifications per record.

 The values will be determined by the date range provided using the following parameters: